Part 4 in a Series on Procurement in the Security Industry

 - Whether each new solution looks sustainable in practice,

-- Whether your staff and security teams have reached a clear, mutual understanding
+- Whether your staff and security company have reached a clear, mutual understanding

 - Whether your stakeholders are happy with the necessary changes to business as usual.

 Waiting until the last minute to evaluate how well your provider integrates can lead to a more complicated process, so as a rule of thumb, you should assess how smoothly each solution blends with your current workflows after each major milestone.